RISE Advise

 Joel Howell

 Dr. Howell, Professor Emeritus of Medical History, Internal Medicine, and History, studies the integration of new technologies in health education and the role of the arts in healthcare.
-Their work explores innovation and interdisciplinary approaches to enhance patient care.
+His work explores innovation and interdisciplinary approaches to enhance patient care.

 Kristina Kaljo